Turkish Adverbial Clauses Explained

 Yemek yedikten sonra, kütüphaneye çıktım.

-The tense and person is taken from the final verb.
+The tense, mood and person is taken from the final verb.

 Mehmet, yemek yedikten sonra kütüphaneye çıktı.